matteo-passeri/PZ-Server/README.md

-# Project Zomboid Server Scripts
+# Project Zomboid Automated Server

 Operational scripts for a Project Zomboid Build 42 dedicated server running with Podman Compose.
 The repository root is the deployment directory: copy the